How Roofing Companies Show Up in Perplexity AI

 Rewriting core pages for AI means being relentlessly specific.
 The homepage H1 should name the primary service category clearly.
 The About page should include the company's founding year, primary service area (city and county), specific roofing systems installed, certifications held, and the types of clients served, all stated as direct facts, not marketing narratives.

-A strong entity-optimized About page for a roofing company might read: "Founded in 2009, [Company] is a GAF-certified roofing contractor serving commercial and residential properties across Dallas County, TX, specializing in TPO membrane systems, metal roofing, and storm damage restoration."
+A strong entity-optimised About page for a roofing company might read: "Founded in 2009, [Company] is a GAF-certified roofing contractor serving commercial and residential properties across Dallas County, TX, specializing in TPO membrane systems, metal roofing, and storm damage restoration."
 Every phrase in that sentence is an extractable entity.

 Consistency Across Crunchbase, LinkedIn, and Your Website